School of Medicine

 Resident in Surgery - Plastic & Reconstructive Surgery

-She received her medical degree from Johns Hopkins and her bachelor's in cellular biology from California State University Northridge.
-While at Hopkins, Dr. Darrach completed a dedicated research fellowship studying oncologic reconstruction outcomes under the mentorship of Dr. Justin Sacks and worked as a medical illustrator designing patient and surgeon education tools.
+Dr. Darrach received her medical degree from Johns Hopkins and her bachelor's in cellular biology from California State University Northridge.
+While at Hopkins, she completed a dedicated research fellowship studying oncologic reconstruction outcomes under the mentorship of Dr. Justin Sacks and worked as a medical illustrator designing patient and surgeon education tools.

 Prior to residency, she spent several years conducting astrobiology research at the Jet Propulsion Laboratory and was the first hire at a biotech startup company, where she helped adapt NASA technology for medical and counterterrorism applications.
 Outside of the OR, she enjoys figure drawing, long-distance swimming, and travelling the world in search of new favourite cuisines.